Earthstone Energy to Participa - GuruFocus.com

-THE WOODLANDS, May 11, 2023 (GLOBE NEWSWIRE) -- Earthstone Energy, Inc. (NYSE: ESTE) (“Earthstone” or the “Company”) announced today its participation in upcoming conferences.
+THE WOODLANDS, May 11, 2023 (GLOBE NEWSWIRE) -- Earthstone Energy, Inc. (: ESTE) (“Earthstone” or the “Company”) announced today its participation in upcoming conferences.

 - TPH&Co.
 Hotter ’N Hell Energy Conference, May 16 - May 17, 2023